Invisible Hearing Aids

 Extended Wear (Lyric Aids)

 These aids are completely invisible and provide seamless hearing for mild hearing loss sufferers all day everyday.
 Lyrics are effortless and don’t require battery changes or maintenance.
 They are inserted in the ear by a professional audiologist or audiometrist.
 In fact, they aren’t removed from the ear for 3 months, can be worn in the shower, while sleeping and exercising.
 They provide very natural sound quality mainly due to their deep placement.
 This also helps to eradicate feedback.
-Prices for these aids can cost between $2000-$3000 per year.
+Prices for these aids can cost between $2000-$3000 per year which can be very cost prohibitive.

 IIC Hearing Aids